 Hiccups can be annoying and irritating, and sometimes worrying.
-We all know they are very common in humans, but what about dogs?
+We all know they are very common in humans, but can dogs get hiccups?

 Hiccups are generated by the contractions of the diaphragm (the muscle placed under the lungs).
 When a dog breaths in, the diaphragm contracts; and when a dog breaths out, the diaphragm relaxes.
-But if this movement occurs 24/7, why don’t we have hiccups all the time?
-That is because the action is usually so smooth we can’t tell it is happening.
-It’s only when our diaphragm twitches out of rhythm that we get the hiccups.
+But if this movement occurs 24/7, why don’t dogs get hiccups all the time?
+That is because the action is usually so smooth they can’t tell it is happening.
+It’s only when their diaphragm twitches out of rhythm that they get the hiccups.

 Everything about Hiccups

-- Usually, this spam lasts approximately 30 minutes or 1 hours, but there are recorded cases that lasted more than two weeks, or even months!
+- Usually, this spam lasts approximately 30 minutes or 1 hour, but there are recorded cases that lasted more than two weeks, or even months!
 (Luckily, it’s super uncommon).

-- As it happens frequently to puppies and babies, hiccups are commonly known for ‘make you grow’ (It’s nothing more than a popular saying, and, naturallt, there is no sicentific evidence to back it up).
+- As it happens frequently to puppies and babies, hiccups are commonly known for ‘make you grow’ (It’s nothing more than a popular saying, and, naturally, there is no scientific evidence to back it up).

 Why do dogs get hiccups?

 Hiccups start when the diaphragm (the main muscle involved in breathing) gets irritated and spams.
 However, there are certain things that can cause your dog’s diaphragm to twitch inappropriately.

 - Eating too fast